The five best indie games of all time

 Open your heart to some indies.

 It took a long time before the games industry realized just how fantastic indie games can be.
-Unlike with AAA developers, who are told what they can and can’t do with a game, indie developers have the freedom to do whatever they want.
+Unlike triple-A developers, who are usually told what they can and can’t do with a game, indie developers have the freedom to do whatever they want.
 Thus, we are able to get beautiful, goofy, and wonderfully crafted games that can sometimes tackle difficult subject matter that bigger developers were afraid to, or maybe couldn’t, talk about.
-Now-a-days, publishers see that games that are different can appealing to gamers and sell well, so now studios are willing to take these projects on with less hesitation.
+Nowadays, publishers see that games that are different can appeal to players and sell well, so now studios are willing to take these projects on with less hesitation.
 To celebrate indie games everywhere, we want to take a look at some of the best.

 The Binding of Isaac: Rebirth